-Accuracy of Broselow Tape in Weight Assessment Among Pediatric Population Presenting to Emergency Department of a Low-Income Setting.
+To Determine the Accuracy and Reliability of Broselow Tape in Comparison with Actual Weight and Advance Pediatric Life Support Formula Weight Assessment Among the Pediatric Population Presenting to Emergency Department of a Low-Income Setting.

 Abstract:

 Background

 Near precise weight assessment among sick pediatric patients remains a dilemma and conventionally accepted weight assessment methods, in busy ED might be inaccurate or unreliable.
 Children have different weights at different ages, and accurate/precise weight measurement is of utmost importance for weight-related dose calculation of drugs/fluids, equipment sizes, an accurate dose of electrical currents during cardiac shock, etc.